crispinh2o/FI-WARE-style-guide/README.md

 FI-WARE-style-guide
 ===================

-New and extended FI-WARE style guide, comming soon
+New and extended FI-WARE style guide (in process).
+Comming soon available...